georgia-tech-db/evadb/README.md

         <img alt="Python Versions" src="https://img.shields.io/badge/Python--versions-3.8%20|%203.9%20|%203.10-brightgreen"/>
 </div>

-<p align="center"> <b><h3>EVA is a database system for building simpler and faster AI-powered applications.</b></h3> </p>
+<p align="center"> <b><h3>EVA DB is a database system for building simpler and faster AI-powered applications.</b></h3> </p>

-EVA is designed for supporting database applications that operate on both structured (tables, feature vectors) and unstructured data (videos, podcasts, PDFs, etc.) using deep learning models.
-It accelerates AI pipelines by 10-100x using a collection of optimizations inspired by time-tested SQL database systems, including function caching, sampling, and cost-based predicate reordering.
-EVA supports an AI-oriented SQL-like query language tailored for analyzing unstructured data.
-It comes with a wide range of models for analyzing unstructured data, including models for object detection, question answering, OCR, text sentiment classification, face detection, etc. It is fully implemented in Python and licensed under the Apache license.
+EVA DB is an AI-SQL database system for developing applications powered by AI models.
+We aim to simplify the development and deployment of AI-powered applications that operate on structured (tables, feature stores) and unstructured data (videos, text, podcasts, PDFs, etc.).

+EVA DB accelerates AI pipelines by 10-100x using a collection of optimizations inspired by time-tested SQL database systems, including data-parallel query execution, function caching, sampling, and cost-based predicate reordering.
+EVA supports an AI-oriented SQL-like query language tailored for analyzing both structured and unstructured data.
+It already contains integrations with widely-used AI pipelines based on Hugging Face, PyTorch, and Open AI.
+The high-level SQL API allows even beginners to use EVA in a few lines of code.
+Advanced users can define custom user-defined functions that wrap around any AI model or Python library.
+EVA DB is fully implemented in Python and licensed under the Apache license.

 ## Quick Links